guzba/ready/README.md

 You can use Ready in two ways, either by calling `command` or by calling `send` and `receive`.
 Calling `command` is the equivalent of calling `send` and then calling `receive` immediately.

 Whenever a `command` or `receive` call gets an error reply from Redis a `RedisError` is raised.
 This means discarding the reply in `discard redis.command("PING")` is perfectly ok.
 If the reply was an error an exception would have been raised.

+Remember to call `close` if you no longer need a Redis connection.
+The connections are not garbage collected.

 ## Why use `send` and `receive` separately?
 Two reasons: